You can access the full course here: BUILD AN RTS GAME WITH UNREAL ENGINE

 Testing The Movement

-Let’s get back to the GameLevel level and test how our new input works.
+Let’s get back to the GameLevel level and test how our new input works in our Unreal Engine RTS.
 First, let’s add two PlayerUnits to the level to make sure that our selection works as it should.

 If you start the game now, you should be able to select a PlayerUnit by clicking it with the left mouse button and move it by clicking the right mouse button somewhere on the Ground.
 Though the selection itself is not displayed at the moment, we will work on it in one of the following lessons.